Tips for Successful Grant Writing

 What to Do Before Submitting a Grant Proposal

 To make sure your application is submitted successfully, it is important to know where it needs to be sent and the due date.
 Make sure you know if it needs to be postmarked or received by the due date provided.
-It is also important to have the make sure you have the correct address for mailing.
+It is also important to make sure you have the correct address for mailing.
 Some institutions will not accept an application that is late or addressed incorrectly.
+Most grants are submitted online through a portal or emailed.
+ALWAYS submit early, there could be unforeseen glitches in the system, down internet, or a number of other reasons to delay the proposal being received outside of your control.
+Give yourself enough time to troubleshoot issues and find a solution to get your grant submitted.

 GRANT PROPOSAL REVIEW